-The mission of the Manufacturing & Logistics Division is to benefit the state of Texas by maintaining the security of offenders while providing quality service in warehousing operations, freight transportation, the management of TDCJ vehicles, and by providing quality manufactured products and services to TDCJ, other state agencies and political subdivisions, while providing reentry opportunities for incarcerated offenders.
+The mission of the Manufacturing & Logistics Division is to benefit the state of Texas by maintaining the security of offenders while providing quality service in warehousing operations, freight transportation, the management of TDCJ vehicles, and by providing quality manufactured products and services to the TDCJ, other state agencies and political subdivisions, while providing reentry opportunities for incarcerated offenders.

 - Provide work program participants with marketable job skills.